usnistgov/DataPipelineTestArchitecture/README.md

   - `topic_config = M80104K162N_XML`
 - Note: If path is empty, the connector will grab the whole response document
 - Note2: I've been naming the topics, by the deviceID plus the data format; more guidance on naming topics coming in the future

-## 4) Start Kafka
-- You'll need two separate terminal tabs open, and working in the kafka directory
-  - For example, `cd ./Kafka/kafka_2.12-2.5.0`
-- Start a Zookeeper instance: `bin/zookeeper-server-start.sh config/zookeeper.properties`
-- Start a Kafka instance: `bin/kafka-server-start.sh config/server.properties`
-- Note: it may be worth creating systemctl scripts to handle this?

 ## 5) Start MTConnect Agent connector
 - This connector will collect the MTConnect XML Response document and store it in the specified topic